What Not to Do in Italy

 This post is all about what NOT to do in Italy.
 Want your trip to Italy to go smoothly?
 Here are some of the most common Italy mistakes that tourists make that can be easily avoided.

-Travel insurance gives you peace of mind and protection in case of any type of travel disaster: medical issues, stolen passport, lost luggage, cancelled trip, and so on.
+Note: One of the biggest mistakes you can make on ANY trip is not getting travel insurance.
+Travel insurance gives you peace of mind and protection in case of any type of travel disaster: medical issues, stolen passport, lost luggage, canceled trip, and so on.
+I recommend World Nomads for short trips and SafetyWing for extended travel.

 Here are the top 10 travel mistakes to avoid on your trip to Italy…